Rotation distance: Computational complexity

 by partitioning the problem into subproblems along any diagonals shared between both triangulations and then applying the method of Čulík & Wood (1982) to each subproblem.
 This method provides an approximation algorithm for the problem with an approximation ratio of two.
 A similar approach of partitioning into subproblems along shared diagonals leads to a fixed-parameter tractable algorithm for computing the rotation distance exactly.

 Determining the complexity of computing the rotation distance exactly without parameterization remains unsolved, and the best algorithms currently known for the problem run in exponential time.

-Yet, the existence of Fordham's algorithm strongly suggests a linear time algorithm exists for computing rotation distance.
+Variants

+Though the complexity of rotation distance is unknown, there exists several variants for which rotation distance can be solved in polynomial time.

+In abstract algebra, each element in Thompson's group F has a presentation using two generators.
+Finding the minimum length of such a presentation is equivalent to finding the rotation distance between two binary trees with only rotations on the root node and its right child allowed.
+Fordham's algorithm computes the rotation distance under this restriction in linear time.
+The algorithm classifies tree nodes into 7 types and uses a lookup table to find the number of rotations required to transform a node of one type into another.
+The sum of the costs of all transformations is the rotation distance.

+In two additional variants, one only allows rotations such that the pivot of the rotation is a non-leaf child of the root and the other child of the root is a leaf, while the other only allow rotations on right-arm nodes (nodes that are on the path from the root to its rightmost leaf).
+Both variants result in a meet semi-lattice, whose structure is exploited to derive a $O(n^2)$ algorithm.